aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-11-x-x/public-api-changes-in-aspose-words-11-8-0/_index.md

 builder.Writeln("The second paragraph")
 builder.Writeln("The third paragraph")
 builder.Writeln("The fourth paragraph")
-' Hot remove enables a node to be removed from a live collection and have the enumeration continue.
+' Hot remove allows a node to be removed from a live collection and have the enumeration continue.
 For Each para As Paragraph In builder.Document.FirstSection.Body.GetChildNodes(NodeType.Paragraph, True)
 	If para.Range.Text.Contains("third") Then
 		' Enumeration will continue even after this node is removed.